Govt chipping away Pakistan bit by bit: PPP

 ISLAMABAD: The Pakistan People’s Party (PPP) on Monday said that the government of the Prime Minister Imran Khan is chipping away Pakistan bit by bit.

-“The Prime Minister is a wrong number, his cabinet is 2 number (cheaters) and Railway Minister Sheikh Rashid is an item number of this government,” said Information Secretary Pakistan People’s Party Dr Nafisa Shah while addressing a press conference here at the PPP media office Islamabad with Nazir Dhoki and other local leaders of the PPP on Monday.
+“The Prime Minister is a wrong number, his cabinet is 2 number (cheaters) and Railway Minister Sheikh Rashid is an item number of this government,” said Information Secretary PPP Dr Nafisa Shah while addressing a press conference here at the PPP media office Islamabad with Nazir Dhoki and other local leaders of the PPP on Monday.

 Dr Nafisa Shah said that assets of the country were being destroyed one by one and now the Roosevelt Hotel in the United States was on the target of this incapable and selected government.
 She said that this government had surrendered Kashmir and before Kashmir the PTI government destroyed that national carrier Pakistan International Airlines (PIA), Pakistan Steel Mills (PSM) and several other institutions which were the assets of this country,” she said.